jakubhnilicka/adminic-toolbar/README.md

 ## Tabs in primary toolbar

 Tabs are basically just links with an icon and they are placed in the primary toolbar.
-Each tab belongs to some widget  and that’s why it is important to set an ID of the widget the tab belongs to.
+Each tab belongs to some widget and that's why it is important to set an ID of the section the tab belongs to.

 ### How to add a new tab

-Add new ‘**tab**’ section to the MODULENAME.toolbar.yml file.
+Add new 'primary_sections_tabs' section to the MODULENAME.toolbar.yml file.
 Add a tab object below with the required parameters.
-For each tab you have to state an ID, ‘widget_id’ the tab is displayed under and a ‘route’ parameter to generate a link.
-If the route requires any parameters, it is possible to state a route_params parameter.
+For each tab you have to state an ID, 'primary_section_id' the tab is displayed under and a 'route_name' parameter to generate a link.
+If the route requires any parameters, it is possible to state a route_parameters parameter.

     primary_sections_tabs:
     - {id: 'commerce', primary_section_id: 'commerce', route_name: 'commerce.admin_commerce' }